Mudrik-Lab/CFSVM/docs/tutorial.md

 ## The last step before the run

 So far we’ve generated the trials.
 Now we want to run the experiment.
-Let’s start building our `main.m` script, which we will put inside the `Code` folder near the `generate_trials.m` script.
+Let’s start building our `main.m` script, which we will put inside the `Code/` folder near the `generate_trials.m` script.
 We will now go over a few parameters that can be adjusted to create specific settings you want.
 First, we will make sure that the workspace and the screen are cleared:
 ```matlab